Louis Theroux: Books

 Theroux published his first book, The Call of the Weird: Travels in American Subcultures, in Britain in 2005.
 In it, he recounts his return to the United States to learn about the lives of some of the people he had featured in his television programmes.

 Theroux released a memoir, Gotta Get Theroux This, in September 2019.
 He released his third book, Theroux the Keyhole, a diary recorded during the UK COVID-19 lockdowns, in November 2021.

 Podcasts

 In April 2020, during a COVID-19 lockdown, Theroux started the BBC Radio 4 podcast Grounded with Louis Theroux from his home, in which he interviews well-known people he finds particularly fascinating and to whom he would not necessarily have had a chance to speak before the COVID-19 pandemic.

+Beginning on 6 June 2023, he started hosting The Louis Theroux Podcast as part of an exclusive deal with Spotify.

 Other appearances

 Theroux makes a few appearances on The Adam and Joe Show DVD and has been a guest many times on Adam & Joe's radio shows, as well as on The Adam Buxton Podcast.

 As part of the Weird Weekends episode "Porn", Theroux agreed to film a cameo in the 1997 gay pornography film Take a Peak.
 He did not perform sexual acts in the film, but made a brief appearance as a park ranger in search of a criminal.
 In the Weird Weekends episode "Infomercials", he featured as a live salesman for an at-home paper shredder for the Home Shopping Network.

 In December 2015, Theroux captained the team representing Magdalen College, Oxford on BBC Four's Christmas University Challenge.
 In their first-round match, the team beat the University of Exeter's team by 220 to 130 and went on to win the tournament.

 In April 2022, Theroux went viral after a clip of him on the YouTube show Chicken Shop Date—in which he performed a short rap he had originally written and performed in the Weird Weekends episode "Gangsta Rap" 22 years earlier—was autotuned by a TikTok user and turned into a reusable audio track with backing music.
 The trend saw users lip-syncing to the sound and performing an accompanying dance.
 It has led to more footage of Theroux's rapping ability being unearthed, leading the BBC to publish an article listing seven times he "proved he was a massive hip hop head".
 In May, Theroux released "Jiggle Jiggle", a full version of the rap which he created alongside Manchester DJ duo Duke & Jones.